cs50/ide50-deb/ide50/files/home/ubuntu/workspace/README.md

 The location of the folder is in the `vhosts` directory in your workspace, so the directory structure is instead: `~/workspace/vhosts/pset7/`

+You can find phpMyAdmin at `https://HOST/phpmyadmin/`.
+Find the username by typing `username50` in the Console, below.
+There is no password (it is blank).

 ## Problem Set 8 (Mashup)

 Like Problem Set 7, above, the URL and `vhosts` directory are changed to:
 `https://HOST/pset8/` and `~/workspace/vhosts/pset8/`, respectively.

+You can find more information on accessing phpMyAdmin in Problem Set 7, above.

 # Bug Reports